Military Appreciation Days discounts

 Solutions Salon & Day Spa, 3539 S, Lafountain

-$15 off a haircut with select stylist with military ID; Nov.
-5-9.
+$15 off a haircut with select stylist with military ID; through Nov.
+9.

 15% off with military ID; year-round